lrydzkowski/R.Systems.NgFront/README.md

-# R.Systems.WebFrontend
+# R.Systems.NgFront

-Angular web application will play the role of a web front end for my different ideas connected with creating software.
+Angular web application that plays the role of a web front end for my different ideas connected with creating software.
 The whole system is called R.Systems.
-According to my current plans the first version will have the following
+According to my current plans the first version will have the following modules:
-modules:

-- UsersManagement - Everything connected with user authentication, authorization and management.
+- [Auth](https://github.com/lrydzkowski/R.Systems.Auth) - Everything connected with user authentication, authorization and management.
-- [Lexica](https://github.com/lrydzkowski/Lexica) - Web version of my different project which is English learning software focused on learning new vocabulary.
+- [Lexica](https://github.com/lrydzkowski/R.Systems.Lexica) - Web version of my different project that is English learning software focused on learning new vocabulary.

 **Project is under construction!**